Specialist Periodontics Licensing Exams: DHA, DOH, DHP Qatar, SDLE, NHRA

 that actually show up in exams.

 A structured 1.5 month preparation plan is generally recommended for candidates with active clinical practice who are using eDental Portal.
-Start with high-yield topics (literature, diagnosis, and emergencies), then systematically work through the remaining subjects.
+Start with high-yield topics (Risk Assessment, Prognosis, and Implantology), then systematically work through the remaining areas outlined above.
 Practicing timed mock tests under exam conditions, particularly for the Saudi exam with its 4-hour format is essential for building both knowledge and stamina.

 Whether you are preparing for the DHA, SDLE, DOH/HAAD, QCHP, or NHRA